andrejbauer/mathematics-and-computation/_posts/2012-11-11-how-to-implement-dependent-type-theory-ii.md

     { b :: lst }
 </pre>

 A `bind1` is something of the form `x y ... z : t`.
-A `binds` is a non-empty list of parenthesized `bind1`&#8216;s.
+A `binds` is a non-empty list of parenthesized `bind1`'s.
 An abstraction is either a `bind1` or a `binds`.
 Thus we can write `fun x y z : t => ...` and `fun (x y z : t) => ...` and `fun (x y : t) (z : t) => ...` but not `fun x y : y (z : t) => ...`.

 ### Normalization by evaluation

 In the first version we performed normalization by substitution, just like theory books say we should.
 But this is horribly inefficient.
-We could improve efficiency by keeping a current substitution (a &#8220;runtime&#8221; environment) which maps variables to the expressions.
+We could improve efficiency by keeping a current substitution (a “runtime” environment) which maps variables to the expressions.
 When we encounter a variable we look up its value in the current substitution.
 This way at least we do not keep traversing expressions during substitutions.

 An even cooler way to normalize is known as normalization by evaluation.
-We first &#8220;evaluate&#8221; expressions to actual OCaml values in such a way that definitionally equal expressions evaluate to (observationally) equivalent values, and then we reconstruct the expression from the value (the fancy speak is that we [reify](http://dictionary.reference.com/browse/reify) the value).
+We first “evaluate” expressions to actual OCaml values in such a way that definitionally equal expressions evaluate to (observationally) equivalent values, and then we reconstruct the expression from the value (the fancy speak is that we [reify](http://dictionary.reference.com/browse/reify) the value).
 Apart from giving us a normal form there are all sorts of other benefits (Dan Grayson keeps asking me which, perhaps the more knowledgable readers can point them out).

 We need a datatype `value` into which we evaluate expressions.
 We need to evaluate expressions with free variables, which means that we are going to get stuck on applications of the form `x v1 v2 .. vn` where `x` is a free variable (these are called head-normal).
 We collect those in a separate datatype `neutral`: